doanndev/GoldenGameDoc/websockets/GameRoomHook.md

-# Game Room WebSocket React Hook
+# Game Room WebSocket React Hook - Optimized for Real-time Participants

 ## Overview
-This document provides a comprehensive React hook for integrating with the Game Room WebSocket gateway in Next.js applications.
-The hook handles all WebSocket events, connection management, and provides a clean API for game room functionality.
+This document provides a comprehensive React hook for integrating with the optimized Game Room WebSocket gateway in Next.js applications.
+The hook handles all WebSocket events, connection management, and provides a clean API for game room functionality with **real-time participants updates** and **high performance**.

 ## Installation